fiolj/sparta/doc/web/accelerate_kokkos.rst

 **Compile for CPUs and GPUs (with OpenMPI or MPICH):**

-NOTE: To build with Kokkos support for NVIDIA GPUs, NVIDIA CUDA software version 7.5 or later must be installed on your system.
+.. note:: To build with Kokkos support for NVIDIA GPUs, NVIDIA CUDA software version 7.5 or later must be installed on your system.

 Use a C++11 compatible compiler and set KOKKOS_ARCH variable in /src/MAKE/Makefile.kokkos_cuda_mpi for both GPU and CPU as described